Duchess of Cornwall to visit Greenwich twice next week

 Some events, such as the preliminary rounds of the equestrian events, will have “special pricing” which means kids under 16 only have to pay their age and pensioners will pay £16.

-The Mayor of London, Boris Johnson, is underwriting the purchase of 75,000 tickets to make available to London children for free, adding to an existing pool of 50,000 free tickets which means that one in eight school kids in London will get free entry – but with no preferential treatment for host boroughs such as Greenwich.
+The Mayor of London, Boris Johnson, to make available to London children for free, adding to an existing pool of 50,000 free tickets which means that one in eight school kids in London will get free entry – but with no preferential treatment for host boroughs such as Greenwich.

 Cllr Chris Roberts, Leader of Greenwich Council, reacted angrily to the news that only an eighth of London’s school children will get access to free tickets: